96sudeshnasen/repo-2/README.md

 # repo-2
-this is the maon branch of repo 2 also called the master branch.
+this is the main branch of repo 2 also called the master branch.